Best 360hz monitor 2023

 Is there a 4K 360Hz monitor?

-In short, no. Having the ability to play games at 4K with the super-smooth 360Hz refresh rate still looks to be a long way off, especially given we are currently only able to experience 4K at 120Hz with HDMI 2.1.
+In short, no. Playing games at 4K with the super-smooth 360Hz refresh rate still looks to be a long way off, especially given we are currently only able to experience 4K at 120Hz with HDMI 2.1.

 Current graphics cards do not look to support it either, but the launch of Nvidia's RTX 40 series cards could make this more of a reality.